Ranjib Biswal

-Ranjib Biswal (born 21 September 1970) is a former Indian cricketer and the former Chairman of Indian Premier League.
+Ranjib Biswal (born 21 September 1970) is a former Indian cricketer and a former chairman of Indian Premier League.
 He played domestic cricket for the Odisha and represented India in Under-19 cricket, Captaining the side against Pakistan in four test matches played in India.

 After retiring from domestic cricket in 1997, Biswal has become an administrator and was made a member of the selection committee (representing East Zone) in 2005 under Kiran More.
 In 2006, when the committee was re-formed under Dilip Vengsarkar, Ranjib Biswal was retained for an additional term in 2006.